-Also children are given training in Sports -outdoor and indoor along with extracurricular activities.
-They do march past, P.T. and also receive training in Wrestling, Football, Basket Ball, Badminton, Kho-Kho, Kabbadi, Running, Skipping and Netball.
-Children from the centre are exceptionally good in Sports and extracurricular activities.
+Also children are given training in Sports - outdoor and indoor along with extracurricular activities.
+They do P.T. and also practice Wrestling, Football, Basket Ball, Badminton, Kho-Kho, Kabbadi, Running, Skipping and Netball.
+Children from both the Centers are exceptionally good in Sports and extracurricular activities.

-The Children's Home is licensed under the Department of Women & Child Welfare, Government of Maharashtra.
-The officers from the department visit the Children's home quarterly and monitor and evaluate all child care aspects right from hygiene, food, health of the children environment provided to the children.
-As per the Government norms 40 registers covering various aspects are maintained in the children's home and the officers check these registers.
+SAMPARC Children's Home Bhaje are licensed under the Department of Women & Child Welfare, Government of Maharashtra.
+The officers from the concerned department visit the Children's home quarterly and monitor and evaluate all child care aspects right from hygiene, food, health of the children environment provided to the children.
+As per the Government norms 40 registers covering various aspects of Child Care & Development are maintained in the children's home and the officers check these registers.

-SAMPARC Head Office working under the guidance of Mr. Amitkumar Banerjee - Founder Director / Secretary and SAMPARC Governing Council conducts regular evaluation on aspects like- children's Performance at school, Performance on home, special coaching, evaluation of interest, sincerity and confidence level of the children, Ability Test -both reading and writing presentation, Physical fitness of children-all these parameters are drawn with the help of Project In-charge and Counselor of the centre.
+SAMPARC Head Office working under the guidance of Mr. Amitkumar Banerjee - Founder Director / Secretary and SAMPARC Governing Council conducts regular evaluation on aspects like - children's Performance at school, Performance on home, special coaching, evaluation of interest, sincerity and confidence level of the children, Ability Test - both reading and writing presentation, Physical fitness of children, Participation in different activities - all these parameters are drawn with the help of Project In-charge and Counselor of the centre.